zibous/ha-watermeter/docs/nanocul_v3/CUL_V3_MBUS.md

 ## the chip must first be in DFU mode.
 Either connect via serial
 ## and send "B99" or close the solder bridge "HWB" on the back.
-## If the stick is then on the USB and is reset by pressing the button, it is in the DFU
+## If the stick is on the USB and then reset by pressing the button, now it is in the DFU

 ## insert nanocul and test usb port
 $ lsusb